MerrickJones/EX_BayesSeq2Para/README.md

-# Bayesian Updating for 1‑D Consolidation (Grid Posterior, Lognormal Priors)
+# Sequential Bayesian Updating for 1‑D Consolidation (Grid Posterior, Lognormal Priors)

 This repository provides a **comprehensive and transparent example** of Bayesian updating for the one‑dimensional consolidation problem in geotechnical engineering.
 It demonstrates how to sequentially update soil parameters using settlement observations, showing **how information from monitoring data progressively refines model uncertainty**.